 Our powerful solution to reduce air, soil and water pollution is sustained by a robust economic model:

-Air Quality: Reducing greenhouse gas emissions by 550,000 tons per facility annually, equivalent to taking 107,795 passenger vehicles off the road each year.
+Air Quality: At full capacity, the clean energy produced at each facility can reduce greenhouse gas emissions by up to 1,000,000 tons of CO2 equivalent annually, which equates to taking 217,480 passenger vehicles off the road each year.

-Economic Development: Each facility will create 26 new high-paying full-time jobs in the area per facility, in addition to hundreds of indirect jobs in construction and supply-chain needs.
+Economic Development: Each facility operating at full capacity will create 26 new high-paying full-time jobs in the area per facility, in addition to hundreds of indirect jobs in construction and supply-chain needs.

-Private Investment: Increased Central Valley and state tax base through capital investment of $450 million per facility.
+Private Investment: Increased Central Valley and state tax base through capital investment of $450 million per full capacity facility.

 Agriculture: Enhancing farming and food operations environmental efforts by providing a sustainable, circular solution for their byproducts.